docsifyjs/awesome-docsify/README.md

 - [docsify-themeable](https://jhildenbiddle.github.io/docsify-themeable) - A delightfully simple theme system for docsify.js.
 Features multiple themes with rich customization options, an improved desktop and mobile experience, and legacy browser support (IE10+) ([@jhildenbiddle][1]).
 - [🌙 docsify-darkly-theme](https://github.com/sushantrahate/docsify-darkly-theme) - Dark theme for docsify. [@sushantrahate](https://github.com/sushantrahate).
 - [:first_quarter_moon:docsify-darklight-theme](https://github.com/boopathikumar018/docsify-darklight-theme) - It is a simple and highly customizable theme for docsify.js.
 Using this theme, documents will have a theme switcher to switch between `dark-mode` and `light-mode`.
 See [preview](https://docsify-darklight-theme.boopathikumar.me) here. [@boopathikumar](https://boopathikumar.me/).

+## VSCode Extensions

+- [docsify-Preview](https://marketplace.visualstudio.com/items?itemName=dzylikecode.docsify-preview) - A VSCode extension for previewing docsify markdown files in VSCode.
+Supports auto-refresh, sync scroll, open the Markdown from the preview, open the preview in the browser.

 ## Enterprise Usage